EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 **Example 1**

-This example reads an two inputs - code/From and code/To and adds them as ISO8601 datetimes in the query string as parameters called  code/fromDate and code/toDate
+This example reads an two inputs - `From` and `To` and adds them as ISO8601 datetimes in the query string as parameters called  `fromDate` and `toDate`

 ```